-Contrary to what many people think, beans don't need to be soaked in water overnight before cooking.
+- Contrary to what many people think, beans don't need to be soaked in water overnight before cooking.
 By using the quick soak method, beans can be ready to cook on the same day you want to cook them.

-To quick soak beans, first rinse and sort through the beans.
+- Rinse and sort through the beans.
 Dried beans are dirty and sometimes you'll find little rocks mixed in with the beans.
 Simply put the beans in a colander, rinse them off and pick out any rocks and bad looking beans.

-Cover the beans with 2-inches of water.
+3. Cover the beans with 2-inches of water.
 Bring the water to a boil and continue cooking the beans for two minutes.

-Remove the pot of beans from the heat and cover the pot with a lid.
+4. Remove the pot of beans from the heat and cover the pot with a lid.
 Let the beans stand for one hour.

-After an hour, drain and rinse the beans in a colander.
+5. After an hour, drain and rinse the beans in a colander.

 Now, you're ready to cook them in your favorite recipe!